hyperfastingleton/hyperfastingleton.github.io/source/faq/index.md

 Typical broadband speed in the area may be 5Mbps download and 0.4Mbps upload.
 This can vary - try [testing your current broadband speed](http://www.speedtest.net/) during the evening!
 The B4RN service is 1000Mbps download and 1000Mbps upload, irrespective of the time of day or the distance from your B4RN cabinet.
 This is **200x faster download and 2500x faster upload**.
 B4RN removes the internet connection as being the problem - your devices will now be the bottleneck!

-A single B4RN connection would easily allows a family to watch iPlayer on all their own devices, simultaneously, in full HD.
+A single B4RN connection would easily allow a family to watch iPlayer on all their own devices, simultaneously, in full HD.
 For business and creative use, the reliability, upload and low latency is a different world to ADSL broadband.

 For more Frequently Asked Questions, please see those on [the B4RN website](https://b4rn.org.uk/faqs/).